insin/newforms/docs/react_components.rst

 Form options
 ------------

-If :js:class:`form construction options <BaseForm>` are passed as props to ``RenderForm``, they will be passed on to the Form constructor when creating an instance.
+If :js:class:`form construction options <Form>` are passed as props to ``RenderForm``, they will be passed on to the Form constructor when creating an instance.